exavolt/exavolt.github.io/content/posts/git-reroot/index.md

 $ git commit --amend -m "My new initial commit"
 ```

-The above commands are doing the following:
+The above commands do the following:

 - First, it checks out `X` into a new branch named `reroot`
 - Resets the original commit without reseting the files and index